Q-Day: The Day Your Encryption Stops Protecting You

 After 2040

 The technical requirements: Breaking RSA-2048 needs roughly 10,000 logical qubits or approximately 1 million physical qubits with error correction.
-Current state-of-the-art systems have 100–400 physical qubits.
-That's a gap of roughly 1,000x — significant, but quantum hardware is advancing rapidly.
+Current state-of-the-art systems have 100–400 physical qubits — a gap of roughly 1,000x.
+That's a real gap, but it's not the kind that tends to survive a decade in this field; qubit counts have a habit of making five-year forecasts look conservative.

 We're probably 8–15 years out, but the uncertainty range is wide enough that anyone who gives you a single date is guessing.
 The NSA isn't setting a 2035 deadline because they think it'll happen in 2036.
 They're setting it because they think there's a real chance it happens sooner, and migration takes years.

-Nation-states are recording encrypted internet traffic right now.
-This isn't speculation.
-The NSA, Google, and multiple intelligence agencies have confirmed that state-level actors are capturing and storing encrypted data today, planning to decrypt it when quantum computers become available.
+Nation-states are recording encrypted internet traffic right now — the NSA, Google, and multiple intelligence agencies have confirmed that state-level actors are capturing and storing encrypted data today, planning to decrypt it once quantum computers are available.

-Think about what data needs to stay secret for more than a decade:
+Some data needs to stay secret for a lot longer than a decade:

-If any of this is transmitted over standard RSA/ECC-encrypted channels today, and an adversary captures it, they just need to wait.
-The data doesn't expire.
-The math won't forget.
+If any of this is transmitted over standard RSA/ECC-encrypted channels today, and an adversary captures it, they just need to wait — the data doesn't expire, and the math won't forget it.

 Government / Military